 The bill amends Arkansas Code 17-92-507 to clarify that pharmacies, pharmacists, or businesses providing pharmacy services have the right to pursue a private right of action for violations related to maximum allowable cost lists.
-This includes the ability to seek remedies such as compensatory damages, actual financial losses, and punitive damages under various acts, including the Deceptive Trade Practices Act, the Arkansas Pharmacy Benefits Manager Licensure Act, and the Trade Practices Act.
+This new provision allows these entities to seek remedies such as compensatory damages, actual financial losses, and punitive damages under various acts, including the Deceptive Trade Practices Act, the Arkansas Pharmacy Benefits Manager Licensure Act, and the Trade Practices Act.

 SB 583: 17-92-507